Course Name: CASD 7337X Speech Sound Development and Disorders

 Need assistance with off-campus access?
 Go to the library's Library Remote Access page for assistance and instructions.

 The Brooklyn College Library's electronic resources (e.g. journals, ebooks, databases, etc.) are available to registered students, faculty, and staff when off-campus, including while abroad.
-If you would like to connect from off-campus you will need to authenticate yourself.
-Click here to Authenticate yourself now.

 All CUNY members have free access to The New York Times, The Wall Street Journal and the Chronicle of Higher Education.